Thursday, April 28, 2016

 PWM

-This Narcissus Blog post is the third in a series that relates to the exemplary woodwork being done with the exterior poplar arched frames by Seashore Trolley Museum member/volunteer, Lary Shaffer.
+This Narcissus Blog post is the third in a series on the exemplary woodwork being done with the exterior poplar arched frames by Seashore Trolley Museum member/volunteer, Lary Shaffer.
 The exterior poplar arched frames hold the mahogany sash/frames that contain the ornate leaded stained glass windows that are above each pair of passenger windows, except on the No. 2 end, where there is a single sash window (The No. 2 end of the Narcissus is affectionately referred to as the "Teddy End".
-For it is from the open train door on the No. 2 end, from whence Theodore Roosevelt waved to the assembled crowd of residents of Gray, Maine on August 18, 1914).
+For it is from the open train door on the No. 2 end, from whence Theodore Roosevelt waved to the assembled crowd of residents

 There are thirteen passenger windows along each side of the Narcissus.
-Twelve "double-sash" or pairs of windows and one single sash/window.
+Twelve "double-sash" or pairs of windows and one single-sash window.
 There is an arched wooden frame on the exterior of the Narcissus over each single or each pair of windows.
-Each of the poplar arched frames is made up of a combination of left and right "half", and a "tail that extends from the top of the frame and runs parallel with the body of the car.
+Each of the poplar arched frames is made up of a combination of left and right, "half", and a "tail that extends from the top of the frame and runs parallel with the body of the car.
 These are extremely complicated designs.
 In addition, the original design had each half of the arches made from one solid piece of poplar board.
-This use of one single board would prove to be a design flaw that resulted in the tips of the ends of each arched half failing.
+This use of a single board would prove to be a design flaw.
+Within the tips at the ends of each arched half, failing.

 An original arched frame half will need repair.
 PWM

-Lary Shaffer used the shaper table to cut "fingers" into the end of the
+Lary Shaffer used the shaper table to cut "fingers" into the end.
+The

-new vintage poplar arched frame segments which will be used to replace
+new vintage poplar arched frame segments will be used to replace

 missing frames of the Narcissus.
 PWM

-made to repair and or build the complicated design of the exterior arched frame
+repair and/or build the complicated design of the exterior

 place.
 Each of these arches will have turns on three specially-made